ILDAnaSoft/ILDDoc/README.md

 	open a terminal and log in
 	ls -a
 	open .gitconfig with an editor
-	check your data and adapt them as to the example below:
+	check your data and adapt them to the example below:

 	[user]
 		name = <you name>